How To Overcome Emotional Eating and Start Living Life

 I’ve programmed myself to crave sensual comfort.
 And you can do the same.
 I have turned my self-loathing into self-loving and sensuality.
 It’s changed my life.
 And I’ve become the sensually aware woman that I really want to be.
 I know how to access and unlock the healing power of my divine feminine energy.

 There are many sensual and soul-freeing activities you can do instead of turning to food.
-Though a complex behavior, emotional eating, on a very basic level, is simply a habit you can change.
+Though the underpinnings of emotional eating is a complex behavior, on a very basic level, it’s simply a habit you can change.
 Here are some things you can do to create a more sane, and sensually empowered life.
 One that supports your inherent sensual nature and awakens your divine feminine power.

 Take a piece of paper out, yes right now, and make your own list of ten things you can do instead of emotional eating.
-Put it on your refrigerator, in your refrigerator, on your bathroom mirror, or wherever you feel it will be most effective.
+Put it on your refrigerator, in your refrigerator, on your bathroom mirror, or wherever you feel it’ll be most effective.

 Focus on developing these new sensually nourishing habits and you’ll be well on your way to overcoming emotional eating.

-Have you come up with some things to do instead of emotional eating that’s aren’t on the above list.
+Have you come up with some things to do instead of emotional eating that aren’t on the above list.
 Please share them!
 Others will benefit.

 I’m Anna-Thea, an author and Certified Divine Feminine Educator.
 I teach women the art of self-love and emotional empowerment.
-If this article resonated with you check out my online courses.
+If this article resonated and please check out my online course that will show you exactly how to process your feelings.